rouge1616/Spine-Mets-CT-SEG/README.md

 This collection contains a dataset of 55 CT scans collected on patients with a large range of primary cancers and corresponding bone metastatic lesions obtained for patients with metastatic spine disease.
 Voxel-level annotations, vertebral level labelling and lesions classification are also provided.

 ## Usage
 CT scans and segmentations are both provided in DICOM.
-We recommend [3D Slicer](https://www.slicer.org)'s DICOM viewer , to view the DICOM images.
-The CT images can be viewed without additional extensions.
+We recommend [3D Slicer](https://www.slicer.org)'s DICOM viewer for visualization.
-The segmentations can be viewed using the [QuantitativeReporting extensions](https://qiicr.gitbook.io/quantitativereporting-guide/).
+The segmentations require the [QuantitativeReporting extensions](https://qiicr.gitbook.io/quantitativereporting-guide/).

 ## Convert to Nifti
 Use the script _tcia_dcm2nifit.py_ to convert the full dataset to Nifti file format.
 Make sure to re-assign the correct labels to the the vertebra levels after conversion using the corresponding JSON file.